yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-file_search.md

 ## Introduction

-Using file-based information to ground a conversation is highly effective, especially for finding details about a product or service stored in a document.
+Grounding a conversation with documents is highly effective, especially for retrieving product details that may not be available in an operational database.
 The Azure AI Agent Service includes a [File Search tool](https://learn.microsoft.com/en-us/azure/ai-services/agents/how-to/tools/file-search){:target="_blank"} that enables agents to retrieve information directly from uploaded files, such as user-supplied documents or product data.

-In this lab, you'll learn how to enable the File Search tool and upload the Tents Data Sheet to a vector store for the agent.
+In this lab, you'll learn how to enable the document search and upload the Tents Data Sheet to a vector store for the agent.
 Once activated, the tool allows the agent to search the file and deliver relevant responses.
-Documents can be uploaded to the agent for all users or linked to a specific user thread.
-This lab will focus on uploading a document directly to the agent.
+Documents can be uploaded to the agent for all users or linked to a specific user thread, or linked to the Code Interpreter.
+When the app starts, a vector store is created, the Contoso tents datasheet is added, and it is made available to the agent.

 A [vector store](https://en.wikipedia.org/wiki/Vector_database){:target="_blank"} is a database optimized for storing and searching vectors (numeric representations of text data).
 The File Search tool uses the vector store for [semantic search](https://en.wikipedia.org/wiki/Semantic_search){:target="_blank"} to search for relevant information in the uploaded document.